 College Opportunity to Prepare for Employment/C.O.P.E. in conjunction with the Human Resources Administration (HRA) provides Queensborough Community College students receiving Public Assistance the support services they need for their college career.
 C.O.P.E.'s goal is to help students become successful college graduates and find long-term economic self-sufficiency and independence through gainful employment.
 For academic advisement, career counseling, job placement (full and part-time), resume preparation assistance, interview preparation—including free new and fashionable clothing and accessories (in conjunction with Edith’s Place and Dress for Success) and a variety of other services for those students receiving "P.A."
 Talk to us about qualifying for our free MetroCard and/or gift card.
 For more information, please contact Mary Casatelli, Director - Phone: 718.281.5147 Email: firstname.lastname@example.org

-▪ Courses under $25 are excluded from the registration fee.
-Matriculated QCC students in full-time credit courses are also exempt from this fee.
+▪ Matriculated QCC students in full-time credit courses are exempt from the registration fee.

 ▪ A student who has submitted a bad check, or who stopped payment on a check to the College, will not be permitted to pay by check again.
-In these cases, payment must be by cash, money order, or credit card only.
+In these cases, payment must be by money order, or credit card only (cash payments not available).
 A fee of $15 will be charged for a bad check.

 ▪ A paid invoice is needed for class admission.
 The fee for a duplicate invoice is $5.00